 Educating Children ~ Empowering Communities

-Provide first aid kits to all schools and sanitary towels to secondary schools,
+First aid kits to all schools and sanitary towels to secondary schools,

-Provide basic healthcare assessments on pupils,
+Basic healthcare assessments on pupils.

-Provide assistance if parents can't afford or access essential treatment.
+Assistance if parents can't afford or access essential treatment.

 Pupil at Pipal Danda School